tvc12/tracardi-api/docs/integration/js/advanced.md

 ## Forcing Profile ID

-In certain situations, you may want to send a specific profile ID to Tracardi that comes from your backend system.
-To enable this feature, static ID must be enabled in the event source that collects data, and the profile ID must be added to the script configuration.
+Sometimes, your backend system might need to send a unique Profile ID to Tracardi.
+This can happen when your backend system is working and needs to use that ID as the profile ID for Tracardi.
+This is helpful if your backend system already knows the profile ID and you want to share it with Tracardi.
+To do this, you need to turn on the option for a fixed ID in the data collection settings, and then add the profile ID into the tracking settings.

 Here's an example: